Retailers procure goods in large quantities directly from

 the customers will buy in the stores based on the interest shown by

 them regarding products featured on these sites.

 With the growing need for giving personal attention to shoppers,

-retailers are widely investing in big data solutions that help
+retailers are widely investing in analysis software like "Big Data"

-accumulate information regarding the behavior patterns, history and
+that help accumulate information regarding the behavioral patterns,

-background of customers.
-The analysis of this data facilitates the
+history and background of customers.
+The analysis of this data

 Growth of Retail in Emerging Markets: